matthias-reis/carda-gatsby/content/articles/2022/08/interview-with-sol-r-drummer-aron-about-their-upcoming-album-atlas.md

 language: en
 languageLink: /2022/08/solar-interview/
 ---
 **Solár is a young Sweden-based post-rock project I recently met.
 They sent me their first album, "Atlas", and I instantly fell in love with their music.
 Their songs can be described as sophisticated, artsy post-music with a touch of DIY here and a pinch of prog there.
 I wanted to know more about them, and I think you guys should, too.
-So, here is my interview with founding member Aron.
+So, here is my interview with drummer Aron.
 Please enjoy!**

 But first things first: "Atlas" will be available on all music streaming platforms from September 9th.
 You can listen to their pre-released single "Nomad" below.